ART NATURE ENVIRONMENT BEAUTY

 'Nature holds the key to our cognitive, intellectual, spiritual and aesthetic fulfilment' E. O. Wilson

-Explore 15 ongoing environmental projects
+Explore ongoing projects

 Vivienne likes to work on long-term projects, regularly adding her new learnings from her research, investigations and collaboration with her advisors.